albumentations-team/albumentations.ai/mkdocs/src/docs/getting_started/mask_augmentation.md

 ![An image and a mask before and after augmentation.
 ](../images/getting_started/augmenting_masks/inria_image_and_mask.jpg "An image and a mask before and after augmentation.")

-An image and a mask before and after augmentation.
+**An image and a mask before and after augmentation.
 Inria Aerial Image Labeling dataset contains aerial photos as well as their segmentation masks.
-Each pixel of the mask is marked as 1 if the pixel belongs to the class `building` and 0 otherwise.
+Each pixel of the mask is marked as 1 if the pixel belongs to the class `building` and 0 otherwise.**
-{: .image-with-caption }

 If the image has multiple associated masks, you should use the `masks` argument instead of `mask`.
 In `masks` you should pass a list of masks.